Astrocut Documentation

 Additional Cutout Processing

-Path-based cutouts
+Path-based Cutouts

 The center_on_path function allows the user to take one or more Astrocut cutout TPF(s) and create a single cutout, centered on a moving target that crosses through the file(s).
 The user can optionally pass in a target object name and FFI WCS object.